Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`DelegationManager.sol`](#TODO) | Singleton | Transparent proxy |

-The `DelegationManager` sits between the `EigenPodManager` and `StrategyManager` to manage delegation and undelegation of stakers to operators.
-Its primary features are to allow operators to register as operators (`registerAsOperator`), and to keep track of shares being delegated to operators across different strategies.
+The `DelegationManager` sits between the `EigenPodManager` and `StrategyManager` to manage delegation and undelegation of Stakers to Operators.
+Its primary features are to allow Operators to register as Operators (`registerAsOperator`), and to keep track of shares being delegated to Operators across different strategies.

 **Slasher**: